NGonline/Notes/Linux.md

 - start from 1
 - Note that "\t" doesn't work fine in some implementation of `sort`. `sort -t $'\t' -o Density10m -k 2,2rn part-00000` only works for bash.
 The dollar sign tells bash to use ANSI-C quoting. `"Ctrl-v<tab>"` also works.

+## tac
+- Concatenate and print files in reverse.

 ## tar
 - `tar cf log.tar file.log` compress
 - `tar xf file.tar` unpack